Safety Officers

 Production Experience

-Safety professionals with credits across major Hungarian productions at Origo Studios and Korda Studios, experienced with the scale of stunts and special effects that international co-productions require.
+Safety pros with credits across major Hungarian shoots at Origo Studios and Korda Studios, skilled with the scale of stunts and special effects that global co-productions need.

 03.